gojeffcho/gojeffcho.github.io/pages/pubs.md

 #### Presentations ####

+  **Jeff Cho** and Shelby Carleton.
+2019. *> turing* and AI in Games.
+Presentation (invited) at *Technology Law Practice Group Aug '19*, Alberta Ministry of Justice and Solicitor General.

   **Jeff Cho**.
 2019.
 Unit Interaction Analysis - A New Framework for Analysis and Taxonomy of Interactive Media.
 Presentation (competitive) at *Digital Humanities Computing Conference - Disruption (DiHuCon '19)*.

   **TEAM JEFF**. *> turing* (PC Game).
 Showcased at *Digital Humanities Computing Conference - Disruption (DiHuCon '19)*.